 - exercises with a high risk of falling, such as gymnastic or aerial sports

-- high-intensity exercises that raise the heart and breathing rates so that it is hard to hold a conversation
+- high intensity exercises that raise heart and breathing rates to such an extent that it is difficult to speak

 - exercises that place jarring pressure on the pelvis and torso, such as horseback riding